-After you successfully install the virtual machine and make changes in the boot order, you can smoothly boot from the hard disk.
+After successfully installing the virtual machine and making changes in the boot order, you can smoothly boot from the hard disk.
 Hit Start.

-Moreover, there are certain changes that can help boost your experience as a guest in VirtualBox with features like shared folders or full-screen views by installing the VirtualBox guest additions.
+Moreover, certain changes can help boost your experience as a guest in VirtualBox with features like shared folders or full-screen views by installing the VirtualBox guest additions.
 You can install it by using the below-stated command:

 # yum update kernel && yum install kernel-devel kernel-headers dkms gcc gcc-c++

 The next step is to reboot the virtual machine after the installation process.
 Switch to the devices menu and then select install guest additions.
 This mounts the already existing guest additions ISO image onto the guest.